Skip to main content

 In the context of cancer therapy, chronic low-grade inflammation is recognized as a factor that can promote cancer progression and recurrence.
 The foods a person eats can either fuel or quell this inflammatory state.
 A standard Western diet, high in processed foods, omega-6 fatty acids, and sugar, is pro-inflammatory.

-An anti-inflammatory diet, rich in omega-3 fatty acids (from fish and flaxseeds), polyphenols (from colorful plants), and fiber, can help reduce the that may create a permissive environment for cancer cell survival.
+An anti-inflammatory diet, rich in omega-3 fatty acids (from fish and flaxseeds), polyphenols (from colorful plants), and fiber, can help reduce the systemic inflammation that may create a permissive environment for cancer cell survival.
 For a patient on tamoxifen, a personalized anti-inflammatory nutrition plan serves as a complementary strategy, working alongside the medication to create a biological environment that is less hospitable to cancer growth.

 What Are the Practical Steps for Personalizing a Nutrition Plan?